Tri-Cities Airport (Washington): Major tenants and commercial activity

 General and corporate aviation are important to PSC and they have many facilities to accommodate them.
 The airport has over 120 based aircraft that belong to business and general aviation operators.
-T-hangars are available on the airport and two FBOs offer fuel and other services, Bergstrom Aircraft Inc. and Tri-Cities Aviation.
-The airport has two aircraft sales companies on the field: JD Aircraft Sales and Viper Aircraft Corp; both also offer storage.
+T-hangars are available on the airport and one FBO, Bergstrom Aircraft, Inc., offers fuel, aircraft maintenance, flight training and other services.
+The airport has one aircraft sales company, JD Aircraft Sales.

-PSC also has commercial air traffic.
-The airport is served by the regional affiliates of several major airlines such as Alaska and United.
-Delta Air Lines, Avelo Airlines and Allegiant Air operate mainline jets at present.
-Delta Air Lines flies Skywest E175s as well as Airbus A319s/A320s, Avelo Airlines operates Boeing 737s, with Allegiant Air flying Airbus 320s.
-Alaska Airlines, operated by Horizon Air, currently flies Bombardier Q400 aircraft on some services being replaced with E175s.
-Empire Airlines operates FedEx Feeder also to the airport from Spokane Intl (GEG).
+PSC also has commercial air traffic: the airport is served by the regional affiliates of several major airlines, such as Alaska and United.
+Delta Air Lines, and Allegiant Air operate mainline jets at present [when?].
+Delta Air Lines flies Skywest E175s as well as Airbus A319s/A320s, with Allegiant Air flying Airbus 320s.
+Alaska Airlines, operated by Horizon Air, currently flies E175s.
+Empire Airlines operates FedEx Feeder also to the airport from Spokane International (GEG).
 The FedEx facility on the field goes through 40,000 lb of inbound cargo daily.
 Empire Airlines usually operates ATR-42s and Cessna 208 Caravans, and also ATR-72s during higher cargo volume periods.
-The FedEx facility is a major source of revenue for the community and they are planning to expand their facilities at PSC in the near future.
+The FedEx facility is a major source of revenue for the community, and it is planning to expand its facilities at PSC in the near future [as of when?].

-In the year ending December 31, 2018, the airport had 48,211 aircraft operations, average 132 per day: 67% general aviation, 19% air carrier, 9% air taxi, and 5% military.
+In the year ending December 31, 2018, the airport had 48,211 aircraft operations, averaging 132 per day: 67% general aviation, 19% air carrier, 9% air taxi, and 5% military.
 At the time 121 aircraft were based at PSC, 80 single engine, 23 multi engine, 14 jet and 4 helicopter.